Menu Close

 SAD is more common than you might think, affecting roughly 2 million people in the UK alone.

-Common myths about SAD
+Common myths about seasonal affective disorder

-SAD is just the “Winter Blues”
+SAD is just the ‘winter blues’

 SAD only affects women